Polygence blog > Research Opportunities and Ideas

 • Time commitment (longer programs score higher)

-If you’re searching for a virtual research opportunity, you can also consider doing a project through Polygence with one of our psychology mentors.
+If you’re searching for a virtual psychology research opportunity, consider doing a project through Polygence with one of our psychology mentors.

 Exploring the Mind just Light You Up?